magento/devdocs/guides/v2.0/design-styleguide/iconography/iconography.md

 <h3 id="overview">Overview</h3>

-Icons are used throughout the Magento Admin interface, often as a controls to initiate a function (such as “Filter”), or to direct the user to section (such as “Account”).
+Icons are used throughout the Magento Admin interface, often as a controls to initiate a function (such as "Filter"), or to direct the user to section (such as "Account").

 Icons are meant to provide a visual representation of functionality or content and should therefore bear some conceptual resemblance to them.
-Icons should be able to communicate their “use” to the user without the assistance of a text label, though labels should be used in the UI whenever possible to minimize ambiguity.
+Icons should be able to communicate their "use" to the user without the assistance of a text label, though labels should be used in the UI whenever possible to minimize ambiguity.

 <h3 id="how-icons-used">How icons are used</h3>

-Icons may appear in a variety of sizes within the interface as controls for tools and functions and to assist in “way-finding” within the application.
-Principles of a “Touch-Friendly” UI should be observed; icons should be large enough to provide a reasonable “touch-target” for the user.
-The icon may be scaled at something less than this optimal size when coupled with a “target” area that provides this optimal size, such as an expand control used where the entire header row is clickable/tappable.
+Icons may appear in a variety of sizes within the interface as controls for tools and functions and to assist in "way-finding" within the application.
+Principles of a "Touch-Friendly" UI should be observed; icons should be large enough to provide a reasonable "touch-target" for the user.
+The icon may be scaled at something less than this optimal size when coupled with a "target" area that provides this optimal size, such as an expand control used where the entire header row is clickable/tappable.

 The functionality associated with a particular icon should be used consistently throughout the application.

 Typically icons should represent a single, unique concept and be used consistently in the UI.
 However some icons have a dual purpose and rely on size, placement and context to communicate their meaning to the user.
-The “Error” icon is an example of this.
-When used in an “Alert”, the supporting elements of copy, position, etc. help provide meaning.
+The "Error" icon is an example of this.
+When used in an "Alert", the supporting elements of copy, position, etc. help provide meaning.
 This same icon can also be used as a remove or close control, and size, color, position and context differentiate its’ use for the user.

 <h3 id="icon-library">Icon Library</h3>